 Even if the Companies Law does not provide any requirements regarding the director’s skills or abilities, the general duty of skills has been confirmed by Luxembourg courts.
 Persons accepting a mandate of directorship shall ensure that they have all necessary skills and qualities to perform their duties.

-For listed companies whose shares are admitted to trading on the regulated market, the X Principles provide that directors shall have complementary experience and knowledge useful to the company, knowledge that shall be kept up-to-date.
+For listed companies whose shares are admitted to trading on the regulated market, the X Principles provide that directors shall be honest and have complementary experience and knowledge useful to the company, knowledge that shall be kept up-to-date.

 Gender, Nationality and Age

 There are no gender quotas, or nationality restrictions for the members of the management body.
 The directors shall have full legal capacity to act.
 Persons under guardianship or curatorship are not allowed to manage a company.